-- No post-reinvestment period reinvestment - o Reinvestment collateral is purchased at par - Reinvestment occurs before payment date i.e., there are no principal proceeds in the waterfall that can be used to pay interest or satisfy overcollateralization (O/C) tests - It is assumed to have a rating equal to the transaction's weighted average rating factor (WARF).
-If the WARF is not reported, then it is assumed to be B3 and is defaulted as stated above. - Reinvested collateral is tracked per reinvestment bucket (e.g., all reinvested collateral in one time period is tracked separately from collateral reinvested in another time period).
+- No post-reinvestment period reinvestment - o Reinvestment collateral is purchased at par - Reinvestment occurs before payment date i.e. there are no principal proceeds in the waterfall which can be used to pay interest or satisfy overcollateralization (O/C) tests - It is assumed to have a rating equal to the transaction's Weighted Average Rating Factor (WARF) or if the WARF is not reported then it is assumed to be B3 and is defaulted as stated above - Reinvested collateral is tracked per reinvestment bucket (e.g. all reinvested collateral in June 2019 is tracked separately from collateral reinvested in September 2019)